-Novatech Nvidia Ion PC review
+Novatech Nvidia Ion PC

 If you're looking to buy an inexpensive and compact Windows 7 PC, then you should consider a nettop instead of the usual bulky desktop models.